Technical progress is the progress of society, he believed. Social progress: concept, criteria

 A) the development of technology leads to the emergence of both means of creation and means of destruction;

-B) the development of production leads to a change social status worker;
+B) the development of production leads to changes social status worker;

-C) development scientific knowledge leads to a change in human ideas about the world;
+B) development scientific knowledge leads to a change in a person’s ideas about the world;

 D) human culture undergoes changes under the influence of production.